pancelor/pulleyclone/README.md

   * this makes editing possible on github
 * rethink collision stuff; currently very adhoc. tiles and actors both.

-* z draw order - light is in front of ladders ugh
-* sounds
 * write undo system
 * less hacky actor placing - currently it's essentially just another tile layer :/
+  * layer of blocks in bottom room is one too short because of this
+* sounds
 * make game run on a frame clock
   * do pull-style keyboard instead of event interrupts... bah